Dodge Full Size Ads

 1969

-Dodge Polara - Full color 10" x 12 1/2" ad has a photo of a Light-blue four-door sitting on a black background.
-The ad headline wants to know "What's a Dodge White Hat Special" and the ad text gives the answer.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Dodge Polara - Full color 10" x 12 1/2" ad for their White Hat Special with a photo of a Light-blue four-door Polara sitting on a black background.
+The ad headline asks "What's a Dodge White Hat Special" and the ad text works on the answer.
+They explain that they start with a Polara and add the options that most people want.
+Next they cut the price and give it a name and there are seveal photos that show some of the options that will be added.

 February 8, 1969